← All insights

 How CISOs Actually Select Vendors

-If you want to market to CISOs, you must understand how they buy.
+If you want to win cybersecurity consulting contracts, you must understand how CISOs buy.
 They do not buy based on cold emails promising a “10-minute deployment.”

-Furthermore, CISOs are highly skeptical of vendor claims.
-If a vendor says they do everything perfectly, the standard CISO response is to run away.
-They want to know the limitations, the integration challenges, and the hidden costs.
+Furthermore, CISOs are highly sceptical of vendor claims.
+If a vendor says they do everything perfectly, the standard CISO response is to disengage.
+They want to know the limitations, the integration challenges, and the realistic implementation timeline.

 The Cybersecurity GTM Playbook